RealDaniG/QFS/CONTRIBUTING.md

 6. **Submit PR**: Open a Pull Request referencing the Bounty ID in the description using the [template provided in BOUNTIES.md](BOUNTIES.md#%F0%9F%93%9D-bounty-template).
 7. **Review & Reward**: Once merged, the reward (CHR/FLX) will be processed to your wallet.

+### 🗺️ The Contributor Journey

+We track every contribution on-chain via EvidenceBus.
+Here is the lifecycle of a rewarded contribution:

+1. **Wallet & Scopes**: Connect your wallet to ATLAS to generate a deterministic UserID and obtain `bounty:read` scope.
+2. **Contribution**: Pick an issue, claim it, and submit a PR linking your GitHub account (via dual-proof in Phase V+).
+3. **Evidence**: The system emits a `bounty_event` and `github_link_event` to the EvidenceBus, hash-chaining your work.
+4. **Reward**: Upon merge, the specific Token Reward (CHR/FLX) is allocated to your wallet via the Treasury.
+5. **Explainability**: Use the "Explain-This" tool to see exactly *why* you earned that amount, tracing back to the original rule.

 ---

 ## 🛠️ Development Setup